INTERNATIONAL SYMPOSIUM IN FINANCE (ISF2020) in collaboration with BAM2020 Conference

 Deadline for joint submissions to ISF and BAM: February 28th, 2020

 Ruth Aguilera (Northeastern Univ), Renée Adams (Univ of Oxford), Franklin Allen (Imperial College), Chris Brooks (Univ of Reading), Douglas Cumming (Florida Atlantic Univ), François Degeorge (Swiss Finance Institute), Daniel Ferreira (LSE), Raghu Rau (Univ of Cambridge), Paola Sapienza (Northwestern), Ian Tonks (Univ of Bristol), Geoffrey Wood (Western Univ Canada)

-Organising Committee: Nikolaos Vlastakis (Univ of Essex), Raphael Markellos (UEA), Konstantinos Bozos (Univ of Leeds)
+Nikolaos Vlastakis (Univ of Essex), Raphael Markellos (UEA), Konstantinos Bozos (Univ of Leeds)

-Presentation Formats: There are three tracks for presentations: Keynote and Plenary (up to 1 hour each with Q&A), Paper Presentation (30 mins each, including discussion and Q&A), Developmental (shorter presentations as part of a roundtable discussion) and Doctoral (short presentation/poster).
+Presentation Formats: There are three tracks for presentations: Keynote (up to 1 hour each with Q&A), Plenary (30 mins each, including discussion and Q&A) and Paper Presentation.
 Most presentations are based on academic papers but we also welcome the discussion of research impact case studies, teaching innovations, datasets and open source software code.

-Facilities: The symposium has a child-friendly policy and welcomes presenters with their families in the academic and social events at a reduced registration cost.
-Some activities will be organized for children and information will be provided on childcare.
-The symposium offers a mentor to junior faculty and PhD students for informal support and networking facilitation.
+Facilities: The symposium has a child-friendly policy and welcomes presenters with their families in the academic and social events (see details below on registration).
+The symposium offers a mentor to each junior faculty and PhD students for informal support and networking facilitation.
 Participants are encouraged to stay on after the symposium in order to promote more interactions, develop research collaborations and reduce the carbon footprint from annual travel.